Hybrid Ground-State Quantum Algorithms based on Neural Schr\"odinger Forging: Numerical Simulations

 \subsection{Identify the relevant bitstrings}

-We investigate the performance of the generative algorithm on small symmetric models: the transverse field Ising model (TFIM), the Heisenberg and $J_1$-$J_2$ model on a 1d chain of 14 spins with periodic boundary condition, the 2d TFIM on a $4\times 3$ triangular lattice with a diagonal cut and open boundary condition and the $t$-$V$ model on a $4\times 3$ grid.
-These models, further detailed in App.~\ref{an:small_models}, allow for an exact Schmidt decomposition, enabling us to assess the algorithm's performance by examining how many bitstrings associated with high Schmidt coefficients can be identified.
+We investigate the performance of the generative algorithm on small symmetric models: the transverse field Ising model (TFIM), the Heisenberg and $J_1$-$J_2$ model on a one\hyp dimensional (1D) chain of 14 spins with periodic boundary condition, the two\hyp dimensional (2D) TFIM on a $4\times 3$ triangular lattice with a diagonal cut and open boundary condition and the $t$-$V$ model on a $4\times 3$ grid.
+These models, further detailed in Appendix~\ref{an:small_models}, allow for an exact Schmidt decomposition, enabling us to assess the algorithm's performance by examining how many bitstrings associated with high Schmidt coefficients can be identified.

 The results, for a cutoff dimension of $k=8$ bitstrings, are presented in Table \ref{tab:small_model}.
-More specifically, we can find the performance of the algorithm \ref{alg:gene_algo} in terms of the number of correctly identified bitstrings using logcosh and MMD loss.
+More specifically, we can find the performance of Algorithm \ref{alg:gene_algo} in terms of the number of correctly identified bitstrings using logcosh and MMD loss.
 Two training sets are considered for the former: the union $\mathcal{T}=A\cup G$ and the pruned set $\mathcal{T}=A'$.
 Furthermore, the impact of the parameters' initialization is attenuated by model averaging (MA).
 The ensemble technique consists of training four ARNNs with different initial weights and taking their average as the starting point of a final ARNN.
-Results obtained with the more standard reversed KL approach (see App.~\ref{ap:reversed_KL}) are also presented.
+Results obtained with the more standard reversed KL approach (see Appendix~\ref{ap:reversed_KL}) are also presented.
 Finally, the last column of the table contains the sum of the eight highest Schmidt coefficients squared from the exact decomposition.
 It indicates the amount of entanglement, the cutoff's accuracy, and the probability distribution's sharpness.